aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_03_Boosting_Python.md

 +++

-Before we can precisely understand what are Cython and Numba, let's discuss the basics of what are exactly the compilers and interpreters.
+Before we can precisely understand what are Cython and Numba, let's discuss the basics of compilers and interpreters.

-The common mistake when understanding compiler is to think that the output of the compiler is necessarily the [*machine code*][1] - code written in a low-level programming language that is used to directly manipulate the central processing unit (CPU).
-In fact, *compiler* is simply a program that *translates* a source code written in certain programming language into any other programming language (normally lower-lever). *Interpreter* is also a computer program.
-It executes the source code without it been translated into the machine code. *But it doesn't make compilation and interpretation mutually exclusive:*
+A common mistake when understanding compilers is to think that the output of the compiler is necessarily [*machine code*][1] - code written in a low-level programming language that is used to directly manipulate the central processing unit (CPU).
+In fact, a *compiler* is a program that *translates* a source code written in a certain programming language into any other programming language (normally lower-lever).
+An *interpreter* is also a computer program.
+It executes the source code without translating it into the machine code. *But this doesn't make compilation and interpretation mutually exclusive:*

 > [...most interpreting systems also perform some translation work, just like compilers][2].

-The relevant example is that of CPython.
+Let's take the example of CPython.
 CPython is the default implementation of Python and is a [bytecode interpreter][3].
-At the intermediate stage it compiles the source code into the lower-level so-called bytecode, or p-code (portable code).
+At the intermediate stage it compiles the source code into the lower-level language called bytecode, or p-code (portable code).
 Bytecode is universal to all platforms, or platform-independent.
 There is no further compilation of the bytecode into the machine code.
-Bytecode is executed *at the runtime* by so-called Python Virtual Machine (PVM).
-PVM is a program that is part of CPython.
-When virtual machines, or p-code machines, are explained, it is often said that the p-code can be viewed as a machine code of the *hypothetical* CPU.
-The virtual machines, unlike real CPUs, are implemented as part of interpreter program not in the hardware of the platform.
+Bytecode is executed *at runtime* by the so-called Python Virtual Machine (PVM) and CPython provides a C implementation of this virtual machine.
+When virtual machines, or p-code machines, are explained, it is often said that p-code can be viewed as machine code for a *hypothetical* CPU.
+Virtual machines, unlike real CPUs, are implemented as part of an interpreter program and not in the hardware of the platform.

 Whenever you hear that "interpreters are slower than compilers", you must have in mind that it is not just a generic translator program that is meant by compiler in that context.
-CPython performs compilation itself, as we know.
-The compilers meant in the present context are those programs that translate the source code into the machine code.
+CPython performs the compilation itself, as we know.
+The compilers meant in this context are the programs that translate the source code into machine code.
 Why are interpreters slower?
-While the fact that the p-code is *interpreted* and *executed* by the interpreters *at the runtime* is partially the answer, we still have to understand what are the compiler systems do.
+The fact that p-code is *interpreted* and *executed* by the interpreter *at runtime* is partially the answer, but we still have to understand what compiler systems do.

-There are two distinct types of compilers: *ahead-of-time* (AOT) compilers and *just-in-time* (JIT) compilers.
+There are two types of compilers: *ahead-of-time* (AOT) compilers and *just-in-time* (JIT) compilers.

-> [AOT compilation][4] is the act of compiling a higher-level programming language ... into a native (system-dependent) machine code so that the resulting binary file can execute natively.
+> [AOT compilation][4] is the act of compiling a higher-level programming language into a native (system-dependent) machine code so that the resulting binary file can be executed natively.

-In this way, the code executed at the runtime produces behaviour that has been predefined at the compile time.
-While the interpreter must both define and produce desired behaviour at the runtime performing statement-by-statement analysis.
-Note though that
+In this way, the code executed at runtime produces the behaviour that has been predefined at compile time.
+On the other hand, the interpreter must both define and produce the desired behaviour at runtime by performing a statement-by-statement analysis.
+But note that:

 > [It generally takes longer][2] to run a program under an interpreter than to run the compiled code but it can take less time to interpret it than the total time required to compile and run it.